Amsterdam-Beer, Bikes- Let’s Gogh!

 🌙 Snacks and Treats

 FEBO → Dutch institution.
 Not fancy, just vending-machine-style fast food for the late-night crowd.
-A rite of passage (and maybe a hangover cure).
+A rite of passage (and maybe a hangover cure- we will need this).

-FRIES!!!! → many places to choose-its a religion here, Vleminckx is a dutch tradition- keep it simple
+FRIES!!!! → Fries are a religion here, Vleminckx is a dutch tradition- We’ll keep it simple.
+Done.

 🚋 The Getting-Around Bit

-Public Transport + TAP-IN Rules: You can get 1- and 2-day GVB passes at stations, but if you’ll be moving around a lot, I prefer just tapping in & out with a debit/credit card.
+Public Transport + TAP-IN Rules: You can get 1- and 2-day GVB passes at stations, but we will be moving around a lot, I prefer just tapping in & out with a debit/credit card.
 Just make sure you tap out.
 If you don’t, after 24 hours they’ll ding you ~€20.
 It’s worth doing right.
 (GVB info → GVB Public Transport Amsterdam) gvb.nl

 Rokin: Kalverstraat & Dam Square, also an easy walk to Jordaan.